nrekretep/cloud-paint-cli/README.md

 $ ./cldpnt -a=https://api.run.pivotal.io -u=<youruser> -p=<yourpassword> -d=single-app -appguid=<yourappguid>
 ```

+The diagram in [PlantUML Syntax](http://www.plantuml.com/) will be printed to the console.

+To render the diagram you need to send the output to a PlantUML rendering service like [PlanUML Online](http://www.plantuml.com/plantuml/uml/).

 ## Supported diagram types

 * single-app - Shows all dependencies for a single app.